PyconUK/2017-key-signing-party/README.md

 Tips:

- - Your name must match the name in your ID.
+ - Your name must match the name in your ID (where possible).
  - Your name must match the name in your PGP Identity (if you don't know what this means don't worry, we can help you on the day).
  - Use your key _fingerprint_, not the key ID.
 The fingerprint is 40 characters long, but might have spaces or start with `0x`.